The Power of Prayer Habits

 - put a dot on your watch to remind you to thank God every time you see it.

 What will be your reward?
 Think through this before overly spiritualizing the answer.
 Spending time with God should be reward enough, but for most people this is not a concrete reward.
 What are some of the side benefits for spending time with God which you can hold on.
 Is it peace?
 Confidence?
 Lightness of heart?
 Direction?
+Will you hold off on something you want, like breakfast, until your pray?
+The right reward can help you with your prayer habits.

-Steps to Make a Habit of Prayer
+Steps to Make Prayer a Habit

 What are some of the ways that helped you make a habit of prayer?
 Leave a comment below to help others grow in their relationship with God.